 Docker support is first-class.
 Docker build, docker-compose, documented container setup — PagerDuty treats containerization as a primary deployment path, not an afterthought.
 The Docker image uses stdio transport, which is ideal for CI/CD integration where agents need to manage incidents as part of deployment pipelines.

 Apache-2.0 license with dual licensing and real community engagement.
-288 commits, 33 forks, active issue triage.
+33 forks, active issue triage.
 Contributing guidelines, security policy, and code of conduct.
 PR #114 (merged Apr 2) added an alternative proprietary license option — teams that can’t use Apache-2.0 can contact PagerDuty Sales for a commercial license.
 PagerDuty published a detailed engineering blog post about lessons learned building the server — including honest advice like “limit your tool count to 20-25” (which they exceeded) and “APIs aren’t built for AI.”
 This transparency builds trust.
 A dedicated docs website was added March 19, 2026.
-PyPI downloads have surged from ~809/month to ~55K/month — a 68× increase indicating real adoption growth.
-PulseMCP visitors grew from 178K to 190K all-time (+12K), with weekly traffic up from ~12.6K to ~19K (+51%), reaching #100 in weekly rankings.
+PulseMCP visitors grew from 190K to 255K all-time (+65K), reaching #196 globally.
+Weekly traffic is 16,600 at #129 in weekly rankings — up 67 positions week-over-week.

 Status page management is operationally valuable.
 During an incident, the last thing you want is to manually update your status page.
 PagerDuty MCP can create status page updates, manage subscriptions, and post real-time updates — letting your agent keep stakeholders informed while you focus on fixing the problem.